Staffbase/gha-workflows/README.md

 <details>
 <summary>The action can be used to get the next version for a service.</summary>

 The new version is in the format `YEAR.WEEK.COUNTER`.
-You will get the version as output with the key `new_version`.
+You will get the version as output with the key `new_version` and the new tag with the key `new_tag`.

 ```yml
 name: Release Version Detector